Automotive-Swift/Swift-CANyonero/README.md

 ## Hardware

-This adapter is currently in development.
-For now, it's an ESP32-C3 based CANbus/ENET adapter especially suited for ECU reprogramming.
+Our proprietary CAN(fd)/ENET adapter is currently in preproduction phase and will soon be ready for release.

 ## Software